School of Community Health and Midwifery

 Alan is an experienced qualitative researcher who has worked on a variety of health and wellbeing research projects with young offenders, people with mental health issues and other socially excluded and marginalised groups.
 He is interested in a range of psychosocial research methods, including narrative-based interviewing and analysis.

-Previously Alan has worked on an evaluation of the Greener on the Outside for Prisons (GOOP) programme.
-He had a role as an evaluation consultant for Groundwork UK, conducting research and providing evaluation support to health and wellbeing projects throughout the North West, North East and Midlands.
-He has also worked as researcher for the Psychosocial Research Unit at UCLan, the Medical Services Research department at the University of Liverpool and the Post-16 Studies Unit at the University of Manchester.
+Previously Alan has worked as an evaluation consultant for Groundwork UK, conducting research and providing evaluation support to health and wellbeing projects throughout the North West, North East and Midlands.
+He has also worked in the Psychosocial Research Unit at UCLan, the Medical Services Research department at the University of Liverpool and the Post-16 Studies Unit at the University of Manchester.
 He has lectured and tutored on a variety of modules on Sociology, Cultural Studies, Public Health, Social Work and Media Studies courses at UCLan, University of Manchester and University of Salford.

 Alan has a PhD in Education, examining cultural constructions of masculinity in educational contexts outside of the mainstream.
-He is currently on the supervision team of a PhD examining hypermasculinity in a prison setting has also been on the supervision team of a recent successful PhD submission (UCLan, 2013) and has supervised Masters dissertations.
+He is currently on the supervision team of three PhD students.
 In 2011, the evaluation report of the ‘Who Cares?’ programme (promoting wellbeing and social inclusion in museums and art galleries), which Alan co-wrote, received an award for excellence in research from the Royal Society for Public Health.

-Alan's research background involves working on a variety of health and wellbeing projects with socially excluded and marginalised groups: prisoners, young offenders and those at risk of offending, people with mental health issues, homeless people, refugees and asylum seekers.
+Alan's research background involves working on a variety of research and evaluation health and wellbeing projects, programmes and organisations.
+He is interested in a whole system approach, but has a particular focus on initiatives involving socially excluded and marginalised groups: prisoners, young offenders and those at risk of offending, people with mental health issues, homeless people, refugees and asylum seekers.
 His principle research interest is in using a multi-method psychosocial qualitative approach, including narrative-based interviewing, participant observations, audio, video and photographic data and group data analysis.